ItsFelix5/Stfu/README.md

 #### Is this mod compatible with X?
 Probably, I am trying to make this mod as compatible as I can.
 If there is a problematic conflict you can [open an issue](https://github.com/ItsFelix5/Stfu/issues/new?assignees=itsfelix5&labels=Incompatibility&template=incompatibility.yml&title=%5BINCOMPATIBILITY%5D+).
-DO NOT OPEN AN ISSUE WHEN FABRIC SAYS IT IS INCOMPATIBLE, this means this mod fully includes all those features.
 #### Can I use this in my modpack?
 Yes, of course as long as it stays on modrinth or curseforge!
 #### Can I redistribute this mod?